 Selim Yaman

-I’m a postdoc at the University of Mannheim’s Center for Social Data Science, working with Dr. Marc Ratkovic to see just how far we can push large language models in the social sciences.
-I earned my PhD in Political Science from American University, where I spent a lot of time thinking about data (and perhaps a little too much time with Bayesian ways of modeling data) as well as previous, not-so-large language models.
-My substantive research dives into comparative politics—especially public opinion and violent conflicts (you know, all the fun stuff).
+Previously, I was a postdoc at the University of Mannheim’s Center for Social Data Science, working with Dr. Marc Ratkovic to see how far we can push LLMs in the social sciences.
+I earned my PhD in Political Methodology from American University, where I spent a lot of time thinking about data (and perhaps a little too much time with Bayesian ways of modeling data) as well as previous, not-so-large language models.
+Before that, I produced political satire TV shows in London, UK.

 Experience